Van Briggle Pottery: Pottery loses its founder

 Artus Van Briggle died in July 1904, at the age of 35.
 Anne continued the pottery using the forms created by Artus as a foundation and adding more designs of her own.
 In 1907, Anne and pottery stockholder and city-founder William Jackson Palmer began construction on a new pottery on Uintah Street.
-The Van Briggle Memorial Pottery — designed by Dutch architect Nicholas Van den Arend — was opened in 1908 and stands today as an historic landmark noted for its architecture and use of ceramics in the facade.
+The Van Briggle Memorial Pottery — designed by Dutch architect Nicholas Van den Arend — was opened in 1908 and stands today as a historic landmark noted for its architecture and use of ceramics in the facade.

 Having remarried in 1908, Anne Louise Gregory Ritter leased the pottery in 1912 to Edmund deForest Curtis, who ran it until 1916.
 She sold the company in 1922 to J.F. and I.H.
 Lewis and moved to Denver the following year, where she would concentrate on painting and where she remained until her death in 1929.
 In her absence, the pottery fell under financial hardships and was sold at sheriff's auction; later it was re-sold, once more becoming the property of Mr. Curtis.